Why You Shouldn’t Learn Guitar On Your Own Before Taking Guitar Lessons

 It’s ok to look stupid at first, everyone does.
 But thankfully, people have a very short memory.
 Short term memory can only hold seven items for no more than 20 or 30 seconds at a time.
 Think about all the things you did today.
 Most of it you won’t even recall.
 If you are really passionate about learning guitar, don’t let the fear of failure hold you back from giving yourself the best possible start to your journey (starting with an experienced guitar teacher!) which will lead to the best possible results.

-About The Author: Ryan Duke is a professional guitarist and teachers guitar lessons in Seattle, WA.
+About The Author: Ryan Duke is a professional guitarist and teacher guitar lessons in Franklin.